About the Queensland renewable energy zones

 The Queensland Government is investing $145 million to establish 3 renewable energy zones across the state.
 Spanning from Far North Queensland to the Darling Downs west of Brisbane, this investment will:

 - grow Queensland’s position as an investment destination

 - create more jobs as part of our COVID-19 road to recovery blueprint.

 Strengthening Queensland’s industries is a critical part of the COVID-19 economic recovery.

 Staged and coordinated clean energy infrastructure investments will attract new projects to these zones.
 More renewable energy is expected to place downward pressure on prices, boosting local industries and bringing down prices for consumers.

-The zones offer a combined long-term potential for 16,000 megawatts (MW) of renewable capacity.
+The zones offer long-term potential for significant levels of renewable capacity.
 They represent billions of dollars of investment in new projects and thousands of new jobs, and will progress Queensland towards its 50% renewable energy target by 2030 and net zero emissions by 2050.

 What is a renewable energy zone?

 A renewable energy zone brings together a balanced mix of generation - including storage, solar and wind - to deliver reliable electricity, at lower total system cost with fewer emissions than traditional generators.

 Generators within a renewable energy zone may share a common connection to the National Electricity Market, achieving economies of scale.